exercism/v3/languages/common-lisp/reference/implementing-a-concept-exercise.md

 This document describes how to implement a concept exercise for the Common Lisp track.

 **Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
-So, before diving into the implementation, please read up on the following documents:
+So, before diving into the implementation, please read the following documents:

 - [The features of v3][docs-features-of-v3].
 - [Rationale for v3][docs-rationale-for-v3].